 Three additional aims expand our earlier work on As, Mn and neuropsychologic outcomes by considering components of Executive Function (planning, sustained attention, working memory) that have been mapped to brain regions thought to be affected by exposure to these elements.
 Components of Executive Function will be measured with the Cambridge Neuropsychological Test Automated Battery (CANTAB), a computerized and well validated set of tests; intelligence will also be assessed.
 We are examining adolescents, an understudied age group, because certain components of Executive Function and lung development do not mature until this age; studies with younger children would miss these health effects.

 Collectively, the work conducted in this project has contributed to the growing body of knowledge concerning the adverse health effects of both As and Mn on children’s health.
-These studies emphasize the need for families relying on household wells for drinking water – both in the United States and abroad – to arrange for well testing, and, if necessary, for the installation of appropriate filtering systems.
-Arsenic should be added to the list of environmental exposures that can lead to reduced intelligence and potentially the need for special education.
+We believe that knowledge of these adverse health effects on children will increase the rate at which families will alter their behavior – both in the United States and abroad – to test their wells and pursue remediation when necessary.